evaxliu/FindYourNeeds/docs/reflection.md

 Eva:
 I'd say 2-3 pieces of advice I would give to future students is to do their best attempt during their first submission of the homeworks so they can maximize learning from the feedback for their resubmissions.
 I learned a lot about what I missed and need to remember considering when obtaining feedback for the assignments where I tried my best.
 I would also recommend future students to take good advantage of office hours and EdStem, this is more so general advice, but the TAs and professor were super helpful in answering any questions I had, even ones they never encountered before.
 For my third advice, I'd advise future students to not feel too daunted about the class.
 The class is very friendly with documentation and spec instructions during the homeworks so work hard and have fun!

+Ha Vi:
+If I were to go back and give myself 2-3 pieces of advice, I would say to start the assignments earlier to fully take advantage of the resubmission cycle.
+With the resubmission cycle there, I slacked off and didn't put in any effort for the first submission, shortening myself from the full learning.
+Another advice would be to take more advantage of office hours.
+I know the TAs are super helpful but I chose to struggle through the class by myself with the help of some of my peers.
+However, trying to find time that aligns with my schedule to ask the teaching team would've alleviate some of the stress I gave myself.

+Sulaiman:
+Some advice I would give my past self taking this class would be to act like the resubmissions did not exist, or better yet to resubmit, I must submit the project initially to the best of my ability.
+This helps with staying on course and going beyond one submission.
+Something else I would recommend is to spend some time in the beginning to make sure I understand how flutter works generally and how deployment works, if I had a more solid foundation around this, debugging would be easier.
+Lastly, I would recommend to attend office hours, start early, and get over blockers quickly, this will allow one to keep up and understand all problems they come across.